You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Erice

-Erice is a captivating village, perched high on a hilltop, offering panoramic views that will take your breath away.
-Lose yourself in the medieval charm of its cobbled streets, visit historic churches, and indulge in the heavenly Sicilian Cannolis.
+Erice is a fascinating village, built high on a hilltop, offering panoramic views that will take your breath away.
+Spend the day wandering the cobbled-stone streets of this medieval town.
+You can visit historic churches and indulge in the most delicious Sicilian Cannolis.

 Entrance to the village is free and there’s the option to purchase a pass that will give you access to 6 of the village’s main attractions for 8€.
 Or, 10€ gives you access to the Royal Cathedral and the bell tower.